This is the multi-page printable view of this section. Click here to print.

 default my-lb-svc LoadBalancer 172.20.49.206 123.123.123.123 80:32068/TCP 3m

 Code block.
-Verify Load Balancer configuration with kubectl get service command
+Checking Load Balancer configuration with kubectl get service command

 Protocol Type

-You can create a Service manifest and use it.
-Here is a simple example.
+You can use it by writing a Service manifest.
+The following is a simple example.

 Color mode